lifeisstillgood/softwaremind/docs/newbook/meditations.rst

 so how does that chnage our needs? will energy independanxe end war? its not clear but inargue there is a second thing coming through - total surveillance - of that is bwneficial or not is down to our choices just as urban design matters so much

+also mgmt - how to make a tribe gell - lost that in revokutions and all we have is management books - moop will be research

 New Bureaucracy
 ---------------
 Development of a state - needs literate civilmservants (but no tax to pay tax collectors and no tax collectors cos no tax)